davi-btr/RTsound_processing/README.md

 All parameters have been calculated for each note separately and saved in memory before compile-time.
 To compute them a synthesizer has been used.

 Notes are handled according to the MIDI protocol (keys 0-127, velocity 0-127).
 When a new note is detected, a new MIDI event is generated and is sent to a sequencer, available for other applications to use.

+Dependancies:
+The project relies on ALSA libraries for PCM stream and MIDI sequencer. to install:
+> sudo apt-get install libasound-dev

+Other libraries may be used for that purpose (for any reason...).
+In that case only library "audiostream" is to be modified, since it exports the ALSA interface to the main